Ethics and compliance

 Accordingly, we pay particular attention to the information we collect when onboarding a new client and throughout the client relationship.

 We transfer fiscal data under FATCA rules and for combating tax avoidance, in particular under the automatic exchange of information standard introduced by the OECD in July 2014.

 A clear incident reporting system

-This process is enhanced by a whistleblowing system allowing employees to report incidents when their supervisors fail to take action or when traditional reporting lines prove to be inappropriate.
+It is supplemented by a whistleblowing system allowing the Bank's employees to report incidents when their supervisors fail to take action or when traditional reporting lines prove to be inappropriate.

 This right is also extended to subcontractors and suppliers with whom the Group has established business relationships.